 While researchers do not completely understand the connection between prescription painkillers and the prevalence of depression, they do know that these drugs have a strong effect on the brain.
 These prescription painkillers function by attaching to the receptors in the brain to decrease one’s perception of pain.

 Additionally, opioid drugs generate a feeling of temporary euphoria in users, which can also be followed by dysphoria, uneasiness, or displeasure.
-The desire to achieve this feeling of euphoria leads individuals to form a physical dependence on and addiction to the drugs.
-Likewise, the drugs may actually “reset” the brain’s reward recognition to a higher level, causing the affected individual to be unable to achieve the same level of pleasure for natural rewards, such as food or sexual activity.
+The desire to achieve this sense of euphoria leads individuals to form a physical dependence on and addiction to the drugs.
+Likewise, the drugs may actually “reset” the brain’s reward recognition to a higher level, causing the affected individual to be unable to achieve the same degree of pleasure for natural rewards, such as food or sexual activity.
 Opioid use can also cause body aches and pains months and years after use of the drugs.
 All of these factors combined may be what contributes to an individual’s later developing opioid depression following drug use.

 Does Opioid Abuse Contribute to Depression?

 Opioids are in the same drug class as morphine, codeine, oxycodone, hydrocodone, and fentanyl.
 Together these drugs make up the most commonly abused class of medications available today.
 All of these drugs are addictive in nature and can cause additional physical side effects, including slowed breathing and even death.
-When alcohol is added into the mix, the risks are even more dangerous.
+When alcohol is added to the mix, the risks are even more dangerous.

 While opioid abuse does contribute to depression, the underlying issue is that so many individuals are dealing with chronic pain.
-In America alone, over 100 million individuals are affected by chronic pain, and in seeking to treat the pain, these individuals become addicted to these risky drugs.
+In America alone, over 100 million people are affected by chronic pain, and in seeking to treat the pain, these individuals become addicted to these dangerous drugs.
 As the body continues to experience pain combined with a diminished ability to experience pleasure, these individuals become more and more susceptible to depression.